PepeOjeda/persyst-docs/docs/Getting started/Script_annotation.md

   </div>
 </details>

-This is absolutely required for `MonoBehaviours`, but objects of a class that does not inherit from `UnityEngine.Object` can still be serialized even if not tagged as `ISaveable`, so long as they are members of a saveable `MonoBehaviour`.
-[Next chapter](Serializable_data) will explain this in more detail.
+This interface is absolutely required for `MonoBehaviours`, but objects of a class that does not inherit from `UnityEngine.Object` can still be serialized even if not tagged as `ISaveable`, so long as they are members of a saveable `MonoBehaviour`.
+See [this page](/Know_more/Nesting_classes) for a detailed explanation of the rules.

 ### The \[SaveThis\] Attribute